The H\"ormander condition for delayed stochastic differential equations: Preliminaries

 The above limit is well-defined for $\left( X, Y \right) = \left(W^{k_1}_{r-h_{i_1}}, W^{k_2}_{r-h_{i_2}}\right)$ as soon as $h_{i_2} \leq h_{i_1}$.
 Indeed, the left-centered Riemann sum converges by standard adapted It\^o integration and we can use Lemma \ref{lemma:zero_cov} to pass to the Stratonovich case.
 In the other case $h_{i_2} > h_{i_1}$, notice that we have the first order calculus rule at the discrete level:

-and as such the second term converges to a limit as soon as the first does.
-Therefore, \eqref{def-W-lift} is well-defined as limits in probability of Riemann sums and gives a geometric rough path, as the first order calculus rule is built-in at the discrete level already.
+and as such the first term converges to a limit as soon as the second does.
+Therefore, \eqref{def-W-lift} is well-defined as limits in probability of Riemann sums and gives a geometric rough path (i.e. satisfying the equality \eqref{def-geometric}), as the first order calculus rule is built-in at the discrete level already.

 The second possibility is to invoke an anticipative integration theory such as Skororhod's.
 In their paper \cite{nualart1988stochastic} Section 4, Nualart and Pardoux form anticipative Riemann sums which are centered "A la Stratonovich", prove that they converge and relate them to Skorohod's integral.
 In any case limits in probability of Riemann sums and anticipative Stratonovich integrals "A la Nualart-Pardoux" coincide.
-See \cite[Exercice 5.17]{FH14} as well as \cite{ocone1989generalized}.
+See \cite[Exercise 5.17]{FH14} as well as \cite{ocone1989generalized}.